Ghaterishi/90daysofDevopsBlogs/clkpcfzm9000208kyh3239ojv.md

 👉Git Cherry-Pick: Grab Specific Commits

 📌In this blog, we understand some advanced concepts of git and commands.
-Also, I mentioned some tasks and its solution. intentially i don't mention steps, I encouraged you to go ahead and do this task on your own so you will get a better understanding of branches, how to create, how to merge and many more. check your solution will match mine.
+Also, I mentioned some tasks and its solution.
+Intentionally i don't mention steps, I encouraged you to go ahead and do this task on your own so you will get a better understanding of branches, how to create, how to merge and many more. check your solution will match mine.

 🙏Thanks for reading..!